 Each simulation tracks the stress and deformation experienced by a thermally-expanding shell.
-The shells can generally withstand about 1 km of thermal expansion (Earth’s radius is ~6371 km), but additional expansion leads to fracture initiation and the rapid establishment of the global fracture network (see image on top of page).
+The shells can generally withstand about 1 km (0.6 mi) of thermal expansion (Earth’s radius is ~6371 km or ~3959 mi), but additional expansion leads to fracture initiation and the rapid establishment of the global fracture network (see image on top of page).

 Although this new model is simple enough – Earth’s early shell warmed up, expanded, and cracked – superficially this model resembles long-discredited ideas and contrasts with basic physical precepts of Earth science.

 Before the plate tectonic revolution of the 1960’s, Earth’s activities and the distribution of oceans and continents were explained by a variety of hypotheses, including the so-called expanding Earth hypothesis.
 Luminaries such as Charles Darwin posited that major earthquakes, mountain-building, and the distribution of land masses were thought to result from the expansion of the Earth.